Ultimate Columbus Real Estate Investing Guide for 2026

 Property Taxes

-Real estate tax payments can decrease your profits.
-You must bypass areas with exhorbitant tax rates.
-Steadily increasing tax rates will usually continue going up.
-Documented property tax rate growth in a market may frequently go hand in hand with sluggish performance in other economic indicators.
+Real property taxes can decrease your returns.
+You must stay away from areas with excessive tax levies.
+Municipalities typically do not bring tax rates lower.
+A history of tax rate growth in a market can often go hand in hand with declining performance in different economic metrics.

 Price to rent ratio